zgilkerson/azure-pipelines-agent/docs/preview/yamlgettingstarted-templates.md

     ref: refs/tags/lkg

 steps:
+# This file will be pulled from the contoso/build-templates repository
 - template: steps/msbuild.yml@templates
   parameters:
     solution: my.sln

+# This file will be pulled from the same repository as .vsts-ci.yml
+- template: steps/mstest.yml
 ```

 When the file `.vsts-ci.yml` is processed the repository resources will be loaded.
 In the case of